ainokyto/sei-project-04/README.md

 #### Review wine
 ![WINO wireframe rewiex](./readme_assets/review.png)

-I started the development process by building my models, views and serialisers in Django REST Framwork to create a PostgreSQL database with RESTful features.
-I spent a good three days building these as I wanted to ascertain that everything was working as I expected.
-I used TablePlus to visualise my database, and Insomnia REST Client to test my backend requests, making sure all relationships between models were correct and that I was receiving the expected JSON responses.
+I started the development process by building my models, views and serialisers in Django REST Framwork to create a SQL database with RESTful features.
+I spent a good three days building models as I wanted to ascertain that everything was working as I expected and the relationships I had planned were fit for purpose for the functionality I had designed.
+I used TablePlus to visualise my PostgreSQL database, and Insomnia REST Client to test my backend requests, making sure all relationships between models were correct and that I was receiving the expected JSON responses.

 By the start of day four, I was happy with the backend to the point where I was ready to move on to my front-end.
 I quickly bootstrapped together the main components: Home, Register, Login, Index, View.
 I used Axios for the data requests from the back-end, creating an API request library that was imported onto each relevant page.
 I used react-router-dom for page navigation.
 By this stage unfortunately, I became aware of rather a major flaw in my planning: I had taken on more than I could manage within the timeframe given.
 I had severely underestimated the time it would require to build the front-end for 6 models, and when the amount of my React components was skirting on 20, I had no choice but to choose my battles.
 I then decided to invest the time I had left to tying up loose ends, rather than trying to build new UI's for the functionality I had built in the backend.